Bloglish

 • She studied hard for the exam, although she didn’t do very well.

-• Becuase he is out of town, he is not attending the meeting.
+• Because he is out of town, he is not attending the meeting.

 • He is out of town, so he is not attending the meeting.